wood101/ChessAI-TiraLab/Documentation/Design_document.md

 According to [this](https://cis.temple.edu/~vasilis/Courses/CIS603/Lectures/l7.html),
 the Minimax algorithm has a time complexity of O(b^m), where b is the number of possible moves and m is the maximum depth of the tree that the algorithm travels in finding the solution.

-With alpha-beta pruning the time complexity is cut down to Ω(b^(m/2).
+With alpha-beta pruning the average time complexity is cut down to Ω(b^(m/2).
 Worst case stays the same.